Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Model for radio galaxy lobes

-where $A=(1+\alpha)/4$ \citep{K1997}.
+where ${A=(1+\alpha_p)/4}$ \citep{K1997}.
 For a comparison with result of KDA1997, we first consider the case when jet is on all the time.
-We then proceed to compute the radio flux at 150 MHz as a function of time or size of the cocoon.
-Assuming that for synchrotron radiation, an electron emits only at the frequency $\nu=\gamma^2 \nu_L$, where $\nu_L$ is the Larmor frequency, we calculate the number density of electrons with Lorentz factor $\gamma_{150 \rm{MHz}}$ which will emit at 150 MHz as a function of time $t$.
-We then find the value of $\gamma_i$ which were injected at time $t_i<t$ and which would have cooled to $\gamma_{150 \rm{MHz}}$ at time t.
-The equation for evolution of electron Lorentz factor $\gamma$ is given by,
+We then proceed to compute the radio flux density at 150 MHz as a function of time or size of the radio lobe .
+Assuming that for synchrotron radiation, an electron emits only at the frequency ${\nu=\gamma^2 \nu_L}$, where $\nu_L$ is the Larmor frequency, we calculate the number density of electrons with Lorentz factor ${\gamma_{150 \rm{MHz}}}$ which will emit at 150 MHz as a function of time $\rm{t}$.
+We then find the value of $\gamma_{\rm{i}}$ which were injected at time $\rm{t_i<t}$ and which would have cooled to ${\gamma_{150 \rm{MHz}}}$ at time t.
+The equation for evolution of electron Lorentz factor ${\gamma}$ is given by,

-where $\sigma_{\rm{T}}$ is Thomson cross-section, $m_{\rm{e}}$ is the mass of electron, $\rm{c}$ is the speed of light, $U_B$, $U_C$ are the magnetic energy density and CMB energy density, respectively.
-The normalisation of particle spectrum $n_0$ at time $t_i$ is given by \citep{KDA1997,N2010},
+where $\sigma_{\rm{T}}$ is Thomson cross-section, $m_{\rm{e}}$ is the mass of electron, ${c}$ is the speed of light, $U_B$, $U_C$ are the magnetic energy density and CMB energy density, respectively.
+This equation assumes no re-acceleration of electrons (since the RHS is negative).
+The normalization of particle spectrum ${n_0}$ at time $t_{\rm{i}}$ is given by \citep{KDA1997,N2010},